+- Persistent lack of affection

+- Constant threatening behaviour

+- Constant overprotection

-Physical Abuse (intentional act causing Sexual Abuse physical injury or trauma) Penetrative or non-penetrative acts by Physical injury of any form (hitting, males or females • Showing of pornographic material biting, burning, shaking) Giving drugs including alcohol • When a parent or carer fabricates the symptoms of, or deliberately induces illness Emotional Abuse Neglect Persistent lack of affection Persistent failure to meet basic needs • Failure to protect from harm Constant threatening behaviour Constant overprotection Failure to access medical treatment Unrealistic pressure to perform to high Inadequate supervision expectations • Exposure to domestic abuse the abuse can encompass but not limited to, psychological, physical, sexual, financial or emotional.
-Children may see or hear domestic abuse or suffer domestic abuse
+- Unrealistic pressure to perform to high expectations.

+- Exposure to domestic abuse the abuse can encompass but not limited to, psychological, physical, sexual, financial or emotional.
+Children may see or hear domestic abuse or suffer domestic abuse in their own intimate relationships.